apache/ozone/.github/ci.md

 ## Workflows

 ### build-branch Workflow
 [This](./workflows/post-commit.yml) is the most important workflow.
 It runs the tests that verify the latest commit.
-It is triggered each time a pull request is created or pushed to, as well as each time a branch in your fork is pushed to.
+It is triggered each time a pull request is created or synchronized, (ie when the remote branch is pushed to.)
 It is also "scheduled" on the master branch twice a day, (00:30 and 12:30).
 (Those are the runs [here](https://github.com/apache/ozone/actions/workflows/post-commit.yml?query=event%3Aschedule++) which are marked "scheduled", and have no branch label.)

-The ones marked "Pull request #xxxx synchronize" are triggered by an open PR being updated with more commits, (i.e. the remote branch is being synchronized.)

 The build-branch workflow is divided into a number of different jobs, most of which run in parallel.
 Each of the jobs, (except "build-info" and "compile",) runs a subset of the test suite.
 They are all described below.